Thursday, April 16, 2026

 Open Wound

 Oh my heart.
 I think that there are so many things that need to be said, and yet I am struggling to find the words.
 There is still a certain disconnect between Spunky and me.
 I know more than I ever have, I feel closer to her in so many ways, and still, there are pieces that are missing.
 She is still sitting on a couch outside the room.
 This week, for the first time ever, I thought of Spunky as a mom.
 Just a kid, just a girl, and it broke my heart.
 To survive something so important in silence without a single soul to console her.
 I was asked about Amelia and if it made me think of Bella.
 I wanted to respond without even taking a breath, but I am sure it does sometimes.
 I know that it does, all the time, and it's heartbreaking.
 It brings back all the who's, what's, and Whys; all the could-have, should-have questions.
+All of the things that I still don't have answers to.
 The question was asked how much I think about her, and it kind of stopped me in my tracks.
 Honestly, I think about her all the time.
 When I hear the name, when I see it as a store, when there is any combination of those letters, B E L L A, I think of her.
 When I hear others open up about losing a baby.
 At random times, when I think about how old she would be.
 While in the car the other day, I heard a song and my first thought was, " Wow, she would be 38 years old this year."
 Yes, I still think of her after all this time in my everyday life.
+I even opened Facebook, and the name on a ring was Bella.

 I am sure going to the Dr. Alan Wolfelt conference made me think about so many things, and opened up that so tender spot where Bella resides.
 The place where anything was possible, and Bella and Spunky were going to conquer the world together.
 So many hopes and dreams are held there.
+I was never allowed to mourn her; I just had to keep going.
+I was never allowed to even speak about her or what she meant to me.
+I know that there were people in that room who knew what happened to me, what happened to Bella, and yet I was never spoken to.
+I never received any kind of care following the loss of her.
 So many thoughts and feelings that I don't allow myself to feel.
 A place that I generally avoid at all costs.
 It is one of those things that is there with every breath I take and a part of me through and through.
 It's a soul sad, the deepest kind of sad that there is, and I carry that.

 Wolfelt says that we must say: